-To date, the Corporation has invested in maintaining the OCA Prospect which includes the completion of a 43-101 that suggested that certain work should be completed on the property to better evaluate its mineralization and potential deposit.
+To date, the Corporation has invested in advancing the OCA Prospect which includes the completion of a 43-101 that suggested that certain work should be completed on the property to better evaluate its mineralization potential and then drill test the deposit.
 To finance this work, the Corporation closed the Transaction as discussed in Item 1, which also permitted the Corporation to be listed on the Exchange.

 Phase I started in October 2022 at a total cost of approximately \$455,000.
 The work included the following: Transient Electromagnetic and Magneto-Telluric geophysical surveys, shallow brine sampling, logistics and site preparation.
-This work was complete and delineated drill targets for planned exploration activities in Phase II.
+This work was completed and delineated drill targets for planned exploration activities in Phase II.

-Phase II, which management has estimated to cost \$2,500,000, is expected to start in the second half of 2023 once the required permits, licences and agreements have been obtained and is to include up to five boreholes to the depths of up to 500 meters.
+Phase II, which management has estimated to cost \$2,500,000, is expected to start in the Q4 2023/Q1/2024 once the required permits, licences and agreements have been obtained.
+The drilling program is designed up to five boreholes to depths of up to 500 meters.
 Depending on lithology and hydrogeological conditions encountered, it is envisaged that the holes will be drilled with a combination of PQ and HQ core sizes using plastic liners to facilitate core recovery for geological assessment and drainable porosity analysis.
 Brine sampling is planned at 12m intervals using bailer, packer, or other suitable methodology depending on lithology and hydrogeological conditions.